OpenNebula-unmantained/addon-saturnring-iscsi/README.md

 A good use case would be SSD-class storage, exported via iSCSI over a high-performance network, and made available to OpenNebula VMs as a persistent image to support high IOPs, low latency workloads.

+##Compatibility and Limitations

+* Tested on OpenNebula 4.12.

-System datastore is currently not supported.
+* System datastore is currently not supported.

 ## Design
 The Saturn OpenNebula driver is based on the [datastore drivers structure](http://docs.opennebula.org/4.12/integration/infrastructure_integration/sd.html) of OpenNebula.
 It also borrows ideas and code from the [OpenNebula addon-iscsi driver] (https://github.com/OpenNebula/addon-iscsi), which allows OpenNebula to create an iSCSI datastore from a single [tgt iscsi server](http://stgt.sourceforge.net/).
 Users wanting to understand the discussion may want to keep these two references handy.